Generating a Contact Matrix for Aged Care Settings in Australia: an agent-based model study: Methods

 \subsubsection{Vaccination Intervention Scenarios}

 Given the elevated vulnerability of aged care settings and the recognised role of booster vaccination in mitigating infection risk, intervention scenarios incorporating resident and staff booster coverage were evaluated.
 Vaccination status was incorporated into the simulation as an agent attribute assigned at initialisation.
 For each simulation run, staff agents were assigned a binary vaccination status according to the intervention scenario being evaluated.
 Vaccination status remained fixed throughout the 24-hour simulation cycle.
+In this study, the baseline condition (“no booster administered”) represents a population whose immunity from the primary vaccination series has waned and is therefore modelled as having no effective protection at the time of exposure.

 During the evaluation of transmission probabilities, vaccination status was incorporated as a scaling adjustment applied to the calculated probability of infection for susceptible agents.
-If a susceptible agent was recorded as vaccinated, their computed transmission probability \textit{P\textsubscript{transmission}(i,j)} was adjusted as:
+If a susceptible agent was recorded as vaccinated, their computed transmission probability $P_{\text{transmission}}(i,j)$ was adjusted as:

+Booster vaccination was modelled assuming receipt of the Pfizer-BioNTech Comirnaty Omicron XBB.1.5 formulation.
+This vaccine was selected as it represented the predominant COVID-19 booster administered in Australia during the study period, consistent with Australian Technical Advisory Group on Immunisation recommendations prioritising mRNA-based vaccines for booster doses and confirmed in national policy documents and vaccine rollout reports \cite{atagi2025booster,ausgov2025guidance,tga2025approval}.
+Vaccine effectiveness against any SARS-CoV-2 infection for the Comirnaty Omicron XBB.1.5 booster was assumed to be 70.6\% (95\% CI: 43.3\%–84.8\%), based on recently reported effectiveness estimates encompassing both symptomatic and asymptomatic infections \cite{ward2025comirnaty,tartof2024estimated,caffrey2024effectiveness}.
+Vaccination status modified the probability of infection at the time of contact evaluation without altering other agent attributes, including mobility patterns, task execution, or contact behaviours.